grantbrown/libspatialSEIR/scripts/README.rst

-R scripts for sptaitalSEIR package
+Scripts for sptaitalSEIR package
 ==================================

-Nothing to see here yet.
+Scripts for using, testing, and developing libSpatialSEIR, including data processing and preparation code.

+The stuff in this folder is pretty rough around the edges.